martin-0/pnet/README.md

 TODO

 ### 3) Excercise #3
-I've created new Vagrant file to have two nodes - node01/node02, fresh setup.
+I've created new [Vagrant][vf1] file to have two nodes - node01/node02, fresh setup.
 Objectives are:
 - do the whole setup using ansible and roles
 - make it possible for ansible to accept additional parameters to configure:
     - remote syslog server